peterjc/MDT-INTR-EXP-MET/README.rst

 <https://www.macaulaydevelopmenttrust.org/>`__ under project "Introducing
 experimental methods for the study of resource and land-related decisions in rural Scotland" (MDT project INTR-EXP-MET).
-The experimental team consists of Simone Piras and Laure Kuhfuss (protocols), and Peter Cock (implementation).
+The experimental team consists of Simone Piras, Laure Kuhfuss, James Gurd, and Peter Cock.

 This example was created and revised within the `oTree Studio
 <https://www.otreehub.com/studio/>`__ interactive environment, and then